 - ensure Queensland food and beverages are used, unless impractical, and

-- ensure suppliers (such as caterers or event organisers) partner with Queensland food and beverage suppliers.
+- ensure suppliers (such as distributors, caterers or event organisers) partner with businesses that supply Queensland food and beverages.

 In purchasing Queensland food and beverages, you can: